lfero/AutoMD/README.md

 ![image](https://user-images.githubusercontent.com/99175298/214261511-884c3542-7f10-4054-9266-f7e404988a16.png)

 # Cloning the project and running the application:
+prerequisite
 In order to run the application you need to install:
 1. Node.js
 2. NPM
 3. Python38

-# 1. Install React packages
+1. Install React packages
 Open a terminal in the application root and install the react packages by simply running: npm install

-# 2. Activate the Flask server
+2. Activate the Flask server
 Open a terminal in the flask_server folder and create python virtual environment by simply running: python -m venv venv
 This will create a venv folder under the flask_server. you can activate this venv by simply running: